 Those sad relics scattered round;

 The speaker continues to regard Hope as a false friend, a strong metaphor for the idea of “false hope.”
-The analogy for Hope as a cruel character is played out in dramatic fashion.
+The analogy for Hope as a cruel character is played out in a dramatic fashion.
 All of the speaker’s joys are relics that fall to the ground when they are lost.
 Even Sorrow, also personified in this metaphor, is implied to be considering leaving the narrator alone, but the personification of aspiration continues to be cruelly shy and is not seen as caring at all that her friend is losing her joys and her triumphs rapidly and without return.
 While Sorrow is repenting for pushing the speaker too far, Hope is barely mentioned in this verse at all, implying that she continues to do nothing to help.

 Hope, whose whisper would have given